OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 ---
 title: Octopus Server in Kubernetes
-description: Octopus can be installed into a Kubernetes cluster running the Octopus Server Linux container, optionally leveraging High Availability too.
+description: Octopus can be installed into a Kubernetes cluster running the Octopus Server Linux container, optionally leveraging High Availability (HA).
 position: 40
 ---